-A spicy meatball curry with turkey meatballs, turmeric and lots of other spices, this kofta curry is one of the best I've ever had.
+This spicy turkey meatball curry with turkey meatballs, turmeric, and lots of other spices is one of the best I've ever had.

-This meatball curry must be one of the spiciest dishes I have ever cooked myself.
-And I don't mean necessarily hot, the sauce is kind of hot but not extremely so, but really spicy.
+This turkey meatball curry must be one of the spiciest dishes I have ever cooked.
+And I don't mean necessarily hot.
+The sauce is kind of hot, but not extremely so, but really spicy.

-I literally plundered my spice cabinet when cooking these delicious turkey meatballs curry.
-And not to forget the garlic, there is lots of it in there.
+When cooking this recipe, I literally plundered my spice cabinet.
+And let's not forget the garlic - there's a lot of it in there.

 You will also need fresh garlic and ginger.